MFloru/Bacchus-R1/meeting minutes/Meeting_11.md

 *

 **Discussions**
-* Discussion over our advances on meeting minute 6 tasks
+* layout and outline presentation (last modifications)

 * Max's debrief on his point on industrialization

-* Discussion on Ben Koo's meeting
-* Discussion over what we need to grow mealworms and if we actually start it (and when?)
+* Discussion over what we need to grow mealworms and if we actually start it (and when?) - Matthias

 **Tasks**
-*
-*
+* Matthias
-*
+* Max
-*
+* Melinda
-*
+* Iker

 ----------